 Such process mining technology delivers the invaluable insights needed to eliminate process inefficiencies, drive digital transformation and in short, achieve improved business results.

-Mindful that a large FI can have 500 processes or more, Process Control and Optimisation (PCO) tools can help such companies make business processes more efficient, fast and increase overall productivity.
+Mindful that a large FI can have five hundred processes or more, Process Control and Optimisation (PCO) tools can help such companies make business processes more efficient, and fast and increase overall productivity.

-Such process mining tools play a key role in deciding what to automate and how; by analysing their processes – singularly or, as a set of the processes - that they want to automate.
+Such process mining tools play a key role in deciding what to automate and how; by analysing the processes – singularly or, as a set of processes - that they want to automate.

 Process mining can help identify promising candidates for change.